Daughter of Hank Williams Jr. reportedly killed in vehicle crash

 (Gray News) – The 27-year-old daughter of country music star Hank Williams Jr. was killed in a vehicle crash Saturday night in Henry County, Tennessee, multiple outlets are reporting.

+She was reportedly driving the automobile involved in the crash, a 2007 Chevy Tahoe.

-Her husband, 29-year-old Tyler J. Dunning, was a passenger in the vehicle.
+Her husband, 29-year-old Tyler J. Dunning, was a passenger in the SUV.
 He sustained injuries and was airlifted to a Nashville hospital.
-His condition was not immediately released.
+His condition was not immediately known.

 Authorities are investigating the cause of the crash.